 As a Leeds University Business School postgraduate researcher you will contribute fully to the advancement of knowledge within the Business School.
 In return we will encourage you to undertake research training, help you publish your findings, and give you the support you need to complete your dissertation or thesis.

-In the Research Excellence Framework 2014 we were ranked ninth in the UK and first in the North of England for the quality of our research.
+In the Research Excellence Framework 2014 we were ranked ninth in the UK for the quality of our research.
 Your innovations will shape agendas and activities in our research community and help us to further our impact on business and society.